What Frequency Can Humans Hear By Age? | Hearing Range Explained

 Conversely, others may experience early onset presbycusis or noise-induced damage that limits their upper frequency range dramatically by middle age.

-Gender differences have been observed too: studies suggest women tend to retain better high-frequency sensitivity longer than men on average.
+Gender differences have been observed too: studies suggest women may retain better high-frequency sensitivity longer than men on average, though this does not apply to every individual.

-Overall health status impacts auditory function significantly—cardiovascular health influences blood flow in inner ear structures critical for maintaining hair cell function.
+Overall health status impacts auditory function significantly—cardiovascular health influences blood flow in inner ear structures critical for maintaining hearing function.

 The Biological Mechanisms Behind Frequency Loss With Age

-• Mitochondrial dysfunction: Energy production declines impair cell repair.
+• Mitochondrial dysfunction: Energy production can decline and impair cell repair.

-• Stereocilia degradation: Hair-like projections bend less effectively reducing signal transduction.
+• Stereocilia degradation: Hair-like projections may bend less effectively, reducing signal transduction.

-These biological processes lead primarily to reduced sensitivity at higher pitches first because those hair cells are more vulnerable structurally and metabolically.
+These biological processes often lead primarily to reduced sensitivity at higher pitches first because the cochlear regions involved in high-frequency hearing are especially vulnerable to aging and noise-related damage.

 Treatments and Technologies Addressing Age-Related Frequency Loss